Home>Christian Resources>What Is Ash Wednesday and Why Is It Celebrated?

 Not only ashes represent our sin but it also sheds light on our transformation.
 Being sorry for sin is just the beginning of a changed life.
 Repentance points men to a new direction.
 This is why ashes are important symbols for Christian customs, and particularly on Ash Wednesday.

-Read more: 20 Ash Wednesday Prayers
+Read more: What Does Ash Wednesday Mean In Lent

 Composition of Ashes